wixtoolset/web/src/Web/Static/documents/development/wips/4273-wix-layering-improvements.html.md

 ## Proposal

-Currently the `wix.dll` houses all the WiX toolset's data access objects, extensibility interfaces and processors.
-The exposed progamming surface area is very large and varied.
+Currently the `wix.dll` houses all the WiX Toolset's data access objects, extensibility interfaces and processors.
+The exposed programming surface area is very large and varied.
 It is difficult to understand what subset of objects are necessary to accomplish a task.

 The single `wix.dll` also makes it easier for WiX developers to inadvertently create dependencies between objects that should remain isolated for extensibility purposes.